superform-xyz/superform-core/README.md

 ## Off-chain Architecture

 Superform employs a variety of keepers to support best-in-class UX of interacting cross-chain.
-While this introduces a degree of centralization in our protocol, these roles can be decentralized over time and have no control over user funds assuming appropriate user input.
+While this introduces a degree of centralization in our protocol, these roles can be decentralized over time and have no control over user funds.
 These include:

 - PAYMENT_ADMIN_ROLE: Role for managing payment-related actions in `PayMaster.sol`
 - BROADCASTER_ROLE: Role for managing broadcasting payloads in `BroadcastStateRegistry.sol`
 - CORE_STATE_REGISTRY_PROCESSOR_ROLE: Role for managing processing operations in `CoreStateRegistry.sol`
+- TIMELOCK_STATE_REGISTRY_PROCESSOR_ROLE: Role for managing processing operations in `TimelockStateRegistry.sol`
 - BROADCAST_REGISTRY_PROCESSOR_ROLE : Role for managing processing broadcast payloads in `BroadcastStateRegistry.sol`
 - CORE_STATE_REGISTRY_UPDATER_ROLE: Role for managing updating operations in `CoreStateRegistry.sol`
 - DST_SWAPPER_ROLE: Role for managing swapping operations on `DstSwapper.sol`